BSDEs driven by $|z|^2/y$ and applications to PDEs and decision theory: Introduction

-for some (not necessarily bounded) processes $\alpha,\beta$ and $\gamma$, and some $\delta \ge 0$, the BSDE \eqref{eq:bsde intro} admits a strictly positive solution.
-Here again, $\xi$ is almost surely strictly positive.
-Also due to the singularity of the generator, the proof we give of uniqueness for generators of the form \eqref{eq:H intro} does not rely on comparison principles as customary (note however that some form comparison still holds in the case of the "canonical case" of Proposition \ref{aperitif}).
+Also due to the singularity of the generator, the proof we give of uniqueness for generators of the form \eqref{eq:H intro} does not follow the well-trodden paths of comparison principles or Banach fixed point theorem as customary.
+Note however that some form of comparison still holds in the "canonical cases" of Proposition \ref{aperitif}.
 We instead base our arguments on convex duality techniques for BSDEs initiated by \citet{tarpodual}.
 This requires an additional convexity condition on the generator.

-To the best of our knowledge, the only papers dealing with existence (without uniqueness) of quadratic BSDEs of the form $f(y)|z|^2$ (with $f$ not constant) are the papers of \citet{beo2017}, \citet{epstein03} and \citet{Bahlali_domi}.
-In the works of \citet{beo2017} and \citet{epstein03}, the function $f$ is assumed to be integrable (and even continuous in the second paper) and in \citet{Bahlali_domi}, it is assumed to be locally integrable.
-The case $f(y) = 1/y$ requires a particular treatment and is of special practical interest.